 GUIMOND, Pierrette, RN, BScN, B.Ed, M.Ed.
 PhD(UQAM), Assistant Professor.
 Decision making; experiential learning; critical thinking; reflective practice; preceptorship; clinical teaching.

-HARRISON, Denise, RN, BN(Deakin), MN(Melbourne), PhD(Melbourne), Assistant Professor.
+HARRISON, Denise, RN, BN(Deakin), MN(Melbourne), PhD(Melbourne), Associate Professor.
 Pain management in sick infants; Sucrose analgesia in diverse populations of infants and children; Knowledge translation of research into clinical practice